fereyn00/neoantigen-pipeline/README.md

 2. Generate mutation-overlapping 8-14mer peptides.
 3. Run NetChop per transcript FASTA.
 4. Split NetMHCpan work by HLA allele and peptide chunk.
-5. Combine NetChop, NetMHCpan, and expression data into one final scored candidate table.
+5. Combine NetChop, NetMHCpan and expression data into one final scored candidate table.

 The final published result is written to `output/`.